Cypher-Laboratory/Alice-s-Ring/README.md

 # types-Ring-Signature
-A typeScript implementation on ring signature
+A typeScript implementation of ring signature